iiwaasnet/kino/README.md

 *(Project is in development)*
 ## In a nutshell

-In *kino*, an **Actor** exposes a piece of functionality, accessible over the network, by declaring incoming message types it is able to process.
+In *kino*, an **Actor** exposes a piece of functionality over the network.
+It does so by declaring the message type it can process.
-Actor receives an input message and may send one or more output messages, either synchronously or asynchronously.
+Actor receives one input message and may send one or more output messages, either synchronously or asynchronously.
+It may produce no output as well.
 Actors are hosted by an ActorHost.

-All Actors, hosted by the same **ActorHost**, share same receiving thread, i.e. until previously fetched message is not passed to an Actor, the next one is waiting in the queue.
+**ActorHost** receives messages and calles corresponding Actor's handler based on the message type (and version).
+All Actors, hosted by the same **ActorHost**, share same receiving thread.
+This means that until previously fetched message is not processed by an Actor, the next one is waiting in the queue.
 ActorHost is a unit of in-proc scaling.
 Every ActorHost connectes to a MessageRouter.

 **MessageRouter** is responsible for:
   * registering all Actors, which are hosted by connected ActorHosts;
-  * type-based message routing to locally registered Actors;
+  * type-based message routing to locally connected Actors;
   * typed-based message routing to external, i.e. out-of-proc Actors, if non of the locally registered Actors is able to process a message.

-MessageRouter provides Actors connectivity between processes/nodes.
-MessageRouter connects to Rendezvous server.
+In order to be able to discover other Actors, MessageRouter connects to Rendezvous server.

-**Rendezvous** server is a point, where all MessageRouters connect to build up the Actors network.
+**Rendezvous** server is a well-known point, where all MessageRouters connect, building up an Actors network.
 Rendezvous server broadcasts:
-  * MessageRouters' registration messages, announcing which type of messages Actors are able to process;
+  * MessageRouters' registration messages, announcing which type of messages locally registered Actors are able to process;
-  * Ping to check nodes availability;
+  * Ping message, to check nodes availability;
   * Pong response from all the registered nodes to all registered nodes.

 Since Rendezvous server is a single point of failure, it is recommended to start several instances of the service on different nodes to build a fault-tolorent cluster.

 **MessageHub** is one of the ways to send messages into Actors network.
-It a *starting point of the flow*.
-First message sent from MessageHub gets CorrelationId assigned, which is then copied to any other messages, created during the message flow.
-It is possible to create a *callback point*, which allows to route back to the caller the message, on which the callback is defined.
-Thus, clients may emulate a synchronous call, waiting for the callback to be resolved with the resulting message or exception.
+It is a *starting point of the flow*.
+First message sent from MessageHub gets CorrelationId assigned, which is then copied to any other message, created during the message flow.
+It is possible to create a *callback point*, which is defined by message type and caller address.
+Whenever an Actor responds with the message, which type corresponds to the one registered in the callback, it is immediatelly routed back to the address in the callback point.
+Thus, clients may emulate synchronous calls, waiting for the callback to be resolved.
+Callback may return back a message or an exception, whatever happens first.

 ## Message declaration